jaeseonim/AI-Study-Group/deep-learning-from-scratch/README.md

 3. 📂 **Exploring Projects**: Work through the `Projects_example.ipynb` file, which demonstrates how to apply MLP and CNN algorithms to public datasets.
 The project emphasizes comparing the accuracy of these algorithms to provide hands-on experience with real-world data.
 [Video Link](https://www.youtube.com/watch?v=TxejE0NKPiE&t=1391s)

-4. 🎯 **Assignment**: Choose one of the following tasks and present your findings in a PowerPoint presentation:
-   - Analyze the accuracy of MLP and CNN using the MNIST dataset introduced in the book.
-   - Obtain a public dataset from Kaggle, apply the same accuracy comparison between MLP and CNN, and share your results. *Videos will be added soon.*

 ---

 📌 If you encounter any additional issues, feel free to ask for help.
 Happy Coding! 🚀